Health & Wellness

 Middle School

-The Middle School Health and Wellness Program equips students with the knowledge and skills they need to make healthy choices as they navigate the critical years of adolescence.
-The program explores physical, emotional, and social well-being in greater depth, introducing new topics relevant to students' growing independence and changing bodies.
+The Middle School Health and Wellness program equips students with the knowledge and skills they need to make healthy choices as they navigate the critical years of adolescence.
+The program explores physical, emotional, and social well-being in greater depth, introducing new topics relevant to students’ growing independence and changing bodies.
+Students are guided to reflect on their personal choices, understand their developing identities, and practice the skills necessary to support their health in everyday life.

 - Grade 5 Health and Wellness